tangledupinblue/StComponents/README.md

 Demo Fable components built using the Model -> View -> Update approach with Fable Elmish

-These are simple stateless controls for use with Fable Elmish that use bootstrap 4 styling
+These are simple controls for use with Fable Elmish that use bootstrap 4 styling

 Published under [MIT licence:](https://opensource.org/licenses/MIT)